MrRobb/gym-rs/README.md

 pip install -r requirements.txt
 ```

-> If you have any problem try to install --> [create an issue](https://github.com/MrRobb/gym-rs/issues/new).
+> If you have any problem trying to install the dependencies --> [create an issue](https://github.com/MrRobb/gym-rs/issues/new).

 ### Usage